0xCurvy/curvy-docs/docs/get-started-with-curvy.md

 Welcome to Curvy, your privacy-first wallet.

-This guide will help you:

-- Set up your wallet and Curvy ID
-- Start receiving assets privately
-- Send funds privately using stealth addresses

-Before you dive in, here’s a quick overview of how to get started.
-The following steps will guide you through setting up your Curvy wallet, adding assets, and sending crypto privately using stealth addresses.
+This quick-start guide walks you through setting up your wallet and Curvy ID, receiving assets privately, and sending crypto using stealth addresses.
-Pick any step to begin or follow them in order for the full experience.
+Start with any step, or follow them in order for the full experience.

 ## Next Steps
 [1.
 Create Your Curvy Wallet](./create-your-curvy-wallet)